SagarBawanthade/spotifyclone/README.md

 2. just start the live server

 ## Future Updates
-Soon this repo will be updated with new Frameworks & Libraries like REACT JS, EXPRESS JS etc.
+Soon this repo will be updated with new Frameworks & Libraries like REACT JS, EXPRESS JS & don't forget to leave a star.